EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 traders assess the ease with which price moves, providing insights into the state of the market and potential trading opportunities.

+The interpretation of the BWMFI focuses on the market zones and their implications for trend strength and participation.
+Green zones indicate strong trends, red zones suggest potential reversals or weak trends, and gray zones indicate periods of consolidation or indecision.

 The BWMFI is calculated using a combination of price and volume data.
 It takes into account four different combinations of price and volume: